 The primary purpose of implementing authentication on the wireless network is to protect the resource.
 Network records are and will continue to be collected.
 The authentication information is one data point that will assist in identifying the source of network traffic and issues.
 RIT intends to use this information to manage network usage, not to track individuals who use the network.

-Will connecting to Wireless netowrk serivce cost me anything?
+Will connecting to wireless network serivce cost me anything?

-No, there is no additional charge associated with this service.
+No, there is no charge associated with this service.

 May I use my own personal wireless router?

 No, RIT Housing Operations now prohibits personal wireless routers.
-This excludes the RIT Inn and Conference center as well as Riverknoll Apartments as RIT wireless is not currently provided in those locations.
+This excludes the RIT Inn and Conference center as well as Riverknoll Apartments (click here for more info). as RIT wireless is not currently provided in those locations.
 Wired routers are still allowed, as are wireless routers that have the wireless radio disabled entirely.